anushreedas/CNN_Dishwasher-safe_or_Not/README.md

 While some may be discouraged from using dishwashers after realizing the effort required to remember which materials are not dishwasher-safe and feeling confused about how to recognize the material of the cookware they own, this project aims to build an application that will help users identify whether a kitchenware item is dishwasher-safe or not.

 ## Dataset
-The images for the dataset were collected from Kaggle and Google, along with some self-clicked photos of Kitchenware.
+The images for the dataset used in this project were gathered from Kaggle and Google, along with some self-clicked photos of Kitchenware items.
 As a part of preprocessing, the images are cropped to square and resized to 256x256 image using the code written in [Crop_and_Resize.py](Crop_and_Resize.py).

 Link to dataset: [dishwasher-safe-or-not](https://www.kaggle.com/datasets/anushreesitaramdas/dishwasher-safe-or-not)

-The [notebook]()  explores the clusters of similar images by applying KMeans Clustering on features extracted by VGG16 model and reduced by PCA algorithm provided by the Sklearn library.
+Initially, the dataset was unlabelled, therefore to confirm how many types of objects are present in the dataset and how many instances are there for each type, a clustering algorithm was used.
+The [Clustering_on_Image_Dataset.ipynb notebook](https://github.com/anushreedas/Dishwasher-safe_or_Not/blob/main/Clustering_on_Image_Dataset.ipynb)  explores the clustering of similar images by applying KMeans Clustering on features extracted by VGG16 model and reduced by PCA algorithm provided by the Sklearn library.

-Further, the images were arranged in folders based on the type of kitchen with the directory structure as follows:
+Further, the images were arranged in folders based on the type of kitchenware with the directory structure as follows:
 ```
 dataset
 |--dishwasher-safe